-What are Security Testing Tools?
+What Are Security Testing Tools?

-The DevSecOps paradigm continues to evolve, and with the emergence of distinct Security Tools, organizations can now test and secure different stages of software development and delivery.
+The DevSecOps paradigm continues to evolve, and with the emergence of distinct application security tools, organizations can now test and secure different stages of software development and delivery.
 DevSecOps security tools are most commonly categorized into Static Application Security Testing (SAST) and Dynamic Application Security Testing (DAST) methodologies.

 SAST models on a multiform of Source Code Analysis, Binary Analysis, and White Box Testing Techniques.
 At a glance, SAST tools examine an application’s source code for security vulnerabilities, usually before the code is pushed to production.
-A SAST Source Code Analysis involves testing static code for vulnerable defects as race conditions, input validation, numerical errors, and more.
+For example, a SAST Source Code Analysis involves testing static code for vulnerable defects as race conditions, input validation, numerical errors, and more.

 Below are a few notable SAST tools: